MichaelTan9999/olympic/README.md

-# Olympic - an iOS app introducing the Olympic games
+# Olympic - an iOS app introducing the Olympic Games

 This app is made under the one of the instructions of the Comprehensive Design Course of the *School of Information and Software Engineering (SISE)* of *University of Electronic Science and Technology of China (UESTC)*, of which the supervisor is Yue, Feng.